Skip to content

 Limitations & Future Work

-• Currently supports only two-layer decomposition and cannot handle multiple overlapping logos.
+• Currently only supports two-layer decomposition and cannot handle multiple overlapping logos.

 • Comparison with AssetDropper: The latter uses reward-driven optimization to extract assets but cannot recover the underlying object.